 It would be best to give her some time to understand you.

-It would be best if you whispered and funny that she laughed and reduced her stress.
+It would be best if you whispered and were funny so that she laughed and reduced her stress.

 Tell her a story that she feels comfortable with.